 Connecticut for Offshore Wind

-In addition to the actual procurement, Connecticut has also invested $93 million to redevelop State Pier in New London through a private-public partnership.
-This investment will upgrade the infrastructure of State Pier for the use of wind turbine generator assembly.
+The state is investing $93 million to redevelop State Pier in New London through a private public partnership.
+This investment will upgrade the infrastructure of State Pier for wind turbine generator assembly.
 The New London pier will also be used to support construction activities for two New York projects: South Fork Wind and Sunrise Wind.

 While the details of the future may be uncertain, one thing is clear – offshore wind will soon power much of Connecticut.

 Sign Your Organization on as an Endorser